jacobdensford/jacobdensford.com/fell/playing-the-game.md

 3|Dead in 1d6 hours unless treated
 4|Dead in 1d8 days unless treated

-Whenever you take about an hour to rest and eat or drink, you may recover AP by succeeding on a test with the corresponding attribute.
+Whenever you take about an hour to rest and eat or drink, you may recover points by succeeding on a test with the corresponding attribute.
 When you rest for the night on a full stomach, the test automatically succeeds.
-Returning a reduced AD to normal requires a week of comfortable rest with adequate food and drink.
+Returning a reduced die to normal requires a week of comfortable rest with adequate food and drink.